 - complete a Public Health Metric based on the FDA Risk Factor Study model or equivalent public health measure with a written summary of the data

-- analysis and implementation of an intervention strategy(ies) based on the data analysis to improve public health outcomes (M&A Base Grant).
+- complete analysis and implementation of an intervention strategy(ies) based on the data analysis to improve public health outcomes (M&A Base Grant).

 - Use a Mentorship Optional Add-on Grant to become a Mentor and assist other jurisdictions in making progress in the Retail Program Standards or become a Mentee to learn about and progress through the Retail Program Standards.